Moonlight-Companies/gomodbus/cmd/client/README.md

-# GoModbus Client Examples
+# gomodbus Client Examples

-This directory contains example code for each Modbus function supported by the GoModbus library.
+This directory contains example code for each Modbus function supported by the gomodbus library.

 ## Examples